-Budget spreadsheet must use the provided template and have a separate worksheet for each institution requesting or contributing funds, including all sub-agreements and contracted costs over \$10,000.
+Budget spreadsheet must use the provided template and have a separate worksheet for each institution requesting or contributing funds, including all subagreements and contracted costs over \$10,000.
 Identify all work that will be accomplished, including a breakdown of all tasks to be completed, and provide a detailed budget estimate in accordance with 2 CFR Parts 200.317 through 200.326.
 Contracted indirect costs and fees are subject to the indirect rate exception.
 Contracted costs under \$10,000 must still be explained in detail in the budget narrative but do not require a separate worksheet in the budget template.
+Budget narrative must match the budget spreadsheet.